chiraz/Crime-trends-from-news-articles/README.md

 4. **Information extraction**: extract key facts about the crime, namely the location of the crime (possibly at different granularities such as street, neighborhood, city), and the weapon of the crime if applicable.

-5. **Information visualization**: build interactive dashboard-like tool that allows the user to browse and visualize information in various ways ...
+5. **Information visualization**: build interactive dashboard-like tool that allows the user to browse and visualize crime information in various ways ...

 # Bibliography